xrucka/kodi-gpio-pseudodpms/README.md

 accessed via /sys/class/gpio with individual exported GPIO pins.

 ## Configuration
+For most users, the default values of everything should be ok.
+You'll need to set up pin bindings (sense + toggle).

 The addon offers following configuration options:
 * Use sense for toggle control - whether to read current monitor state and toggle only if needed.